 Listeriosis Symptoms To Look For If You Eat Deli Meat In Pregnancy

+According to the Centres for Disease Control and Prevention, Listeriosis is estimated to infect 1,600 people yearly, of which there are approximately 260 mortalities.
 Listeria bacteria can stay alive even in cold temperatures.
 Animals fed on contaminated food become the carriers of these bacteria and pregnant women, who usually have low immunity levels, are more susceptible to listeriosis.
 The risk of catching this infection is the highest during the third trimester.

 Some of the symptoms of listeriosis include (3):